lifebit-ai/cloudos-cli/README.md

 CloudOS is also prepared to use an HPC compute infrastructure.
 For such cases, you will need to take into account the following for your job submissions using `cloudos job run` command:

 - Use the following parameter: `--execution-platform hpc`.
-- Indicate the HPC ID in your CloudOS using: `--hpc-id XXXX`.
+- Indicate the HPC ID using: `--hpc-id XXXX`.

 Example command: